Sannireddy9/AGRINOVA-Smart-AI/AgriSmart-AI/report/crop_recommendation/evaluation_report.md

-﻿# 🌾 AgriSmart AI — Crop Recommendation Evaluation Report
+﻿# 🌾 AgriNova Smart AI — Crop Recommendation Evaluation Report

 > [!IMPORTANT]
 > **Dataset & Evaluation Separation Notice**:
 > This evaluation applies exclusively to the **Crop Recommendation Tabular Module** on its dedicated public benchmark test split.
-> It is completely independent of the SIH Disease Detection model and the SIH held-out foliar disease test set.
 > These metrics must not be conflated with disease-detection classification metrics.

 ## 1. Executive Summary